Igoroliveira98/Igoroliveira98/README.md

 - 📚 I like read books, principally sci-fi, horror and philosophy themes.
 - ⚾️ I love sports, my favorites be: Football, Basketball and Baseball.
-- 🤘🏻 I love music, Metallica is my favorite band.
+- 🤘🏻 I love music.

 ## You also can find me in this places: